 Lai see reading “大利大吉”, meaning “Good luck”, pinned onto a mandarin orange plant (© Yuwei Shaw via Unsplash)

-A modern take to traditional Chinese New Year decorations are red packet trees.
+A modern take on traditional Spring Festival decorations are red packet trees.
 Red packets (called lai see) are notorious for being filled with lucky money that’s gifted to friends and relatives.
 Hence, adding a creative twist to Chinese New Year trees, Chinese New Year wreaths and other plants are red packet trees, or better termed, money trees.
 They symbolize wealth and good fortune.
 Red packets can also be found hanging on kumquat trees to bring in extra abundance, and come in various sizes and designs.
 If you want a boost of luck through your Lunar New Year decorations, you can’t go wrong by decking out in more red and lucky money.

 See also